JosephCarrington/Procedural-Platformer/README.md

 ### Controls

-Jump around a procedurally generated platformer without dying from falling.
-More features incoming (A D,LEFT RIGHT, PS4 Left Stick) to move about
+Jump around a procedurally generated platformer without dying from falling.Collect coins for some reason.
+More features incoming
+(A D,LEFT RIGHT, PS4 Left Stick) to move about
 (Space, PS4 X) to jump
 R to reset